himanshuojha2000/100Projects/README.md

 An **animated text effect** where words appear one by one as if they are being typed automatically.
 After completion, they are erased and replaced with the next word.
 Ideal for headings and introduction sections.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+🔹 P19 - Custom Cursor Effect 🎯

+A custom mouse cursor that replaces the default pointer with a stylish, animated design.
+The cursor smoothly follows the mouse movements and can change shape, color, or size based on user interactions.
+🛠 Tech Used: HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use